arommers/so_long/README.md

 `E` for a map exit\
 `P` for the player’s starting position

+The map also has to adhere to the following requirements:

-• The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.\
+• The map must contain 1 exit, at least 1 collectible and 1 starting position to be valid.\
 • The map must be rectangular.\
 • The map must be closed/surrounded by walls.\
 • You have to check if there’s a valid path in the map.\
-• You must be able to parse any kind of map, as long as it respects the above rules.\
+• You must be able to parse any kind of map, as long as it respects the above rules.

 <div align="center">
   <img src="https://i.imgur.com/wXlRb9T.gif" alt="Game Screenshot">